 Construction software trends that have slowly gained traction for the past several years have been accelerated by the challenges of 2020.
 Today, the sector has started to adopt new tech solutions, but the progress needs to be faster and more modest.
 The lack of technological innovations on construction sites results in increased costs, job delays, and workplace safety hazards.
 This gave rise to construction tech startups aiming to address these challenges.
 Here are some of the most important trends to watch in the year ahead.

-We’ve known for a while now that mobile capabilities are important.
+We’ve known for a while now that mobile capabilities are essential.
 The ability to access information on your laptop, tablet, or smartphone while on-site has become more than ideal — it’s expected.

-According to JBKnowledge’s Annual ConTech Report, 92% of construction industry workers polled used their smartphone for work on a daily basis in 2020.
-As for other mobile devices, 83% of those polled used laptops and 65% used tablets.
+According to JBKnowledge’s Annual ConTech Report, 92% of construction industry workers polled used their smartphones daily in 2020.
+As for other mobile devices, 83% of those surveyed used laptops, and 65% used tablets.
 Some of this software include procure, construction online,jobnimbus, stack, and many more.

 That brings us to our next trend to watch for: the Cloud.
-We all know it’s wise to back up your data to the Cloud so it’s safe from computer crashes, human error, and natural disasters.
-Now that more workers are depending on their mobile devices to complete their jobs, however, we’re going to see more teams embrace the Cloud, which goes hand in hand with mobile capabilities.
+We all know it’s wise to back up your data to the Cloud, so it’s safe from computer crashes, human error, and natural disasters.
+Now that more workers depend on their mobile devices to complete their jobs, however, we’re going to see more teams embrace the Cloud, which goes hand in hand with mobile capabilities.

 When ProEst moved to the Cloud in 2015, we were ahead of the curve — and so were the general contractors and subcontractors we serve.
 They have been better prepared to meet the needs of their employees during these changing times and have used our technology to gain a competitive edge.

-Being able to access files and collaborate on projects from anywhere has even more meaning today.
-According to Construction Dive, worker safety will be one of the top 2021 trends in the construction industry.
+Accessing files and collaborating on projects from anywhere has even more meaning today.
+According to Construction Dive, worker safety will be one of the top 2022 trends in the construction industry.
 Collaborating on the same project from different computers — whether they’re on other sides of the office or miles away — will be an important way to practice social distancing.
 This has also made it possible to retrieve one's documents quickly.

 Some of our integration partner Premier’s predictions for top construction industry trends in 2021 include prefabrication and modular construction, eco-friendly and sustainable practices, 3D printing, and artificial intelligence.